Pirouz Davani: Disappearance

 In September 1998, Davani's brother Majid announced that Davani had been "abducted" by "plainclothes officers" from Iran's Ministry of Intelligence.

 Davani is thought to have been a victim of Iran's "chain murders" of Iranian dissidents, though his body has never been recovered and no records of imprisonment have ever been published.
 His disappearance occurred several months before the murders of four other Iranian dissidents in November 1998.
+Prosecutor Gholam-Hossein Mohseni-Eje'i was named by journalist Akbar Ganji as having personally ordered the killing of Davani.

 In December 1998, Amnesty International issued a public statement that they had received reports that Davani's mother had been contacted anonymously and told her son had been killed.
 According to unconfirmed reports at the time, she suffered a fatal heart attack upon hearing the news.

 In November 2004, Reporters Without Borders reported:

 The intelligence ministry officially recognized in January 1999 that some of its agents were involved and announced dozens of arrests.
 Fifteen intelligence ministry agents were convicted in January 2001 for the murder of the Forouhars.
 Three were sentenced to death.
 The other 12 received prison sentences.
 Three other suspects were acquitted.
 The Supreme Court upheld the verdict but only two persons were sentenced to 15 years in prison.
 The authorities never tried to establish the circumstances of Davani's disappearance...